-At Chepstow House we are committed to exploring and promoting fundamental British values.
+At Chepstow House we are committed to the spiritual, moral, social and cultural development of each child.
+Our ethos promotes this development each and every day.
+We allow children to develop as individuals by exploring and promoting fundamental British values.
 We are proud to celebrate a community that respects the opinions of all, knows right from wrong, and is knowledgeable about the world around us.
+To support the school ethos our Mental Wellbeing Lead works with everyone in the school to provide time to consider our emotions and develop skills to support our school ethos.

 - Travel Ambassadors